WhisperingChaos/assert.source.sh/README.md

 #### assert_bool_performant
 Implements the evaluation of **assert_true** within the current process - doesn't spawn a child process.
 Therefore, an incorrectly formed **\<bashTestEncapsulted\>** will terminate the current process.
 Also, an evaluation violating the constraint enforced by an assert is performed a second time in order to generate a useful message.
 The code attempts to limit this second evaluation to only environment variables, as evaluating other expressions, like those used to start a subprocess, may result in undesirable side effects when executed a second time.
 In general, limiting evaluation to only environment variables is usually sufficient to debug the assert failure.
 However, in certain situations, a more detailed evaluation of the expression can be produced using **assert_bool_detailed**

-The assert library uses this performant form as its default implementation.
+The assert package uses this performant form as its default implementation.
 ```
 # by default, don't have to call assert_bool_performant
 assert_bool_performant